-New 4th of July Decorations and Some Oldie Goldies
+Some Oldie Goldies and New 4th of July Decorations

 An American flag is always part of our patriotic holiday decorations.
-I think the American flag is the most beautiful thing with its red, white, and blue.
+The American flag is the most beautiful thing with its red, white, and blue.
 And the symbolism of the stars and the stripes always makes me choke up a bit.
 Makes me want to salute.

 We always have American flags in the flower beds in the front yard.
 You can pick them up at the craft store or The Dollar Store.
-This pic is from last year.
-I’m going to let the grandgirls put them out when they arrive on Monday.
+This picture is from a couple of years ago.

 Although I love reusing decorations from holidays past (If they are in good condition.), I love creating a few new DIY projects each year.
-The biggest project for 4th of July 2018 is the large American flag that I painted and shared last week.
-I think this will be a decoration that we use for a long time.
+One year, a big project for 4th of July was the large American flag that I painted.
+This will be a decoration that we use for a long time.

 I decided to bring back the HAPPY 4TH OF JULY banner to the mantle.
 I’ll probably add a few more items to the mantle.